Powerlearnproject/se-assignment-day-2-git-and-github-Racheal152/README.md

 Public Repository
 Visibility:
  Open to Everyone: A public repository is visible to anyone on the internet.
 Anyone can view the repository's content, clone it, and contribute to it (if allowed).
  Searchable: Public repositories are indexed by search engines, making them easily discoverable by others.

 Collaboration:
  Open Contributions: Anyone can fork the repository and create pull requests, making it ideal for open-source projects where community contributions are encouraged.
  Wider Community: Public repositories often attract a larger audience and contributors from around the world.

 Use Cases:
  Open-Source Projects: Public repositories are commonly used for open-source projects where the goal is to share the code and allow the community to contribute.
  Portfolio Showcase: Developers often use public repositories to showcase their work, contributing to their online portfolio.

-Visibility:
+Private Repository

-Restricted Access: A private repository is only visible to the repository owner and collaborators who have been granted access.
+Visibility:Restricted Access: A private repository is only visible to the repository owner and collaborators who have been granted access.
 Controlled Sharing: The repository is not searchable or accessible to the public, ensuring that only authorized individuals can view or contribute to it.
 Collaboration: